What is the INK free SEO writing assistant? I asked the same question when I took my first look at this new program.

 Bloggers and web content article writers need to optimize their content so that it’s SEO friendly.

-Search engine rankings depend on the quality of a text.
+Bing and Google search engine rankings and traffic depend on the quality of a text.

-But also on how well a text is structured with meta titles, image alt texts, and keyword use.
+But also on how well the content is structured with descriptions, meta titles, image alt texts, and keyword use.